 "If someone is talking about a synthetic chemical and calling it a toxin, you know they don't know what they are talking about, and then you shouldn't listen to them anymore."

 So I'm assuming because someone uses the word toxin, when they technically should be using the word toxicant, then they are automatically unworthy of listening to?
 Honestly, who cares that much?
 This is like being all nitpicky over the use of the word chemical when synthetic is implied.
-It okay to use things like that as a teaching opportunity, but if you use it just to put people down or make them look stupid, it's pretty fucking snooty if you ask me.
-What if someone warned her of a poisonous snake under a rock she is about to put her hand on?
+I've personally seen the colloquial use of these terms by scientists.
+After all they need to make things simplified for laypersons.
+It's certainly okay to use things like that as a teaching opportunity, but if you use it just to put people down or make them look stupid, it's pretty fucking snooty if you ask me.
+What if someone were to warn her of a poisonous snake under a rock she is about to put her hand on?
 Would she argue semantics with them?
 "Well, you don't know what you are talking about and I'm not going to listen to you because snakes are nearly always venom...ouch!"

 The TENDR consensus statement mentions both synthetic and naturally occurring chemicals known to harm brain development, and they do use correct terminology, so at least they pass Mommy Phd's litmus test for whether or not they should be listened to.
 Phew!